Skip to header Skip to Content Skip to Footer

 People pose with gloves after completing yard work

-Campus Involvement: Being involved with a student organization or club allowing students to learn how to work as a team, time-management skills, gain leadership skills and build friendships.
+Being involved in a student organization or club helps students learn to work as a team, develop time-management skills, build leadership skills and make friends.
 Students build a network with other club members, or alumni, who share similar interests or can provide mentorship(s).

 Student talking at a job fair

-Savings & Investment: A popular way to gain financial security is by saving money and investing it.
+A popular way to build financial security is to save and invest.
 It’s not an easy task for a college student, but starting small and just getting the concept is important.
 Most literature says pay yourself first.
-This means via the budgeting process, determine how much you can place into a special account first; then pay your bills.
+This means, during the budgeting process, determine how much you can set aside in a special account first, then pay your bills.
 Setting goals about saving can be a great motivator.
-Different accounts offer different interest rates for accrual on your savings.
+Different accounts offer different interest rates for accruing on your savings.
 This is probably the most basic investment and comes at no risk because you can’t lose it.
-Some consider more aggressive investments like CDs, stocks, and bonds.
+Some consider more aggressive investments, such as CDs, stocks, and bonds.
 Your local bank or any banking institution will discuss these in detail with you.

 Students are studying in the library